soimort/translate-shell/README.md

 -theme [theme]
   Specify the theme to use. (default: default) -no-ansi
-    Don't use ANSI escape codes in the translation.
+    Do not use ANSI escape codes in the translation.
 -w [num], -width [num]
     Specify the screen width for padding when displaying right-to-left languages.
 -indent [num]